SyncfusionExamples/how-to-show-row-index-in-row-header-start-from-1-for-the-data-rows-when-wpf-datagrid-has-stacked-hea/README.md

 # How to show row index in row header start from 1 for the DataRows when the WPF DataGrid (SfDataGrid) has StackedHeaderRow and SummaryRow?

-How to show row index in row header start from 1 for the DataRows when the WPF DataGrid (SfDataGrid) has StackedHeaderRow and SummaryRow?
+How to show row index in row header start from 1 for the DataRows when the [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) has StackedHeaderRow and SummaryRow?

 # About the sample

+This sample shows how to avoid the row index and header while getting the data row index.

-By default, SfDataGrid consider GridSummaryRow and StackedHeaderRow when get the DataRow index.
-You can neglect these rows by adding converter.
+By default, [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) consider the GridSummaryRow and StackedHeaderRow while getting the data row index.
+You can avoid these rows by adding the converter to Text property of TextBlock.

 ```Xaml
 <Style TargetType="syncfusion:GridRowHeaderCell">